appleseedhq/blenderseed/docs/features.rst

     * Blender 2.8 support
     * Dynamic OSL script node
-    * Texture converter uses internal function (no more need for maketx)
+    * Texture converter is friendlier
     * Animated textures
     * Native Cryptomatte integration
     * Mesh export is now handled through C++, leading to a 10x reduction in export times
     * Support for adding and deleting objects in viewport render model
     * Stereoscopic rendering support
-    * Search paths for shaders can be added in the preferences menu
+    * Search paths for custom shaders can be added in the preferences menu

 Supported Features
 ------------------